Dosage Form: injection, solution

 In children, approximately 55% of the dose is excreted in the urine as Etoposide in 24 hours.
 The mean renal clearance of Etoposide is 7 to 10 mL/min/m2 or about 35% of the total body clearance over a dose range of 80 to 600 mg/m2.
 Etoposide, therefore, is cleared by both renal and nonrenal processes, i.e., metabolism and biliary excretion.
 The effect of renal disease on plasma Etoposide clearance is not known.

-Biliary excretion appears to be a minor route of Etoposide elimination.
-Only 6% or less of an intravenous dose is recovered in the bile as Etoposide.
-Metabolism accounts for most of the nonrenal clearance of Etoposide.
-The major urinary metabolite of Etoposide in adults and children is the hydroxy acid [4’-demethylepipodophyllic acid-9-(4,6-0-(R)-ethylidene-ß-D-glucopyranoside)], formed by opening of the lactone ring, is found in the urine of adults and children.
+Biliary excretion of unchanged drug and/or metabolites is an important route of Etoposide elimination as fecal recovery of radioactivity is 44% of the intravenous dose.
+The hydroxy acid metabolite [4’-demethylepipodophyllic acid-9-(4,6-O-(R)-ethylidene-β-D-glucopyranoside)], formed by opening of the lactone ring, is found in the urine of adults and children.
 It is also present in human plasma, presumably as the trans isomer.
-Glucuronide and/or sulfate conjugates of Etoposide are excreted in human urine.
+Glucuronide and/or sulfate conjugates of Etoposide are also excreted in human urine.
 Only 8% or less of an intravenous dose is excreted in the urine as radiolabeled metabolites of 14C-Etoposide.
 In addition, O-demethylation of the dimethoxyphenol ring occurs through the CYP450 3A4 isoenzyme pathway to produce the corresponding catechol.

 After either intravenous infusion or oral capsule administration, the Cmax and AUC values exhibit marked intra- and inter-subject variability.
 This results in variability in the estimates of the absolute oral bioavailability of Etoposide oral capsules.

 In adults, the total body clearance of Etoposide is correlated with creatinine clearance, serum albumin concentration, and nonrenal clearance.
 Patients with impaired renal function receiving Etoposide have exhibited reduced total body clearance, increased AUC and a lower volume of distribution at steady state (see PRECAUTIONS).
 Use of cisplatin therapy is associated with reduced total body clearance.
 In children, elevated serum SGPT levels are associated with reduced drug total body clearance.
 Prior use of cisplatin may also result in a decrease of Etoposide total body clearance in children.